Skip to main content

 }

-// Return the maximum value in a column titled 'numbers' from a CSV connected to Attribute 'n1'.
+// Return the maximum value in a column titled 'Cavalry' from a CSV connected to Attribute 'n1'.

 Using Point data